 Human studies have shown promising results of chlorogenic acid’s ability to reduce absorption of carbohydrates resulting in weight loss.

-– Read about our top rated fat burners that contain these ingredients –
+– Read about our top-rated natural fat burners that contain these ingredients –

 Fat Burner Ingredients that May Work

 Some fat burner supplements have chosen Guarana as one of their key ingredients to increase metabolism and burn body fat faster.
 It is derived from the seeds of a plant native to the Amazon basin in South America.

 Guarana is a stimulant and the seeds contain about twice the amount of caffeine than in coffee beans.
 It has been used in fat burners due to its high caffeine content.
 However, studies have found contradicting results when it comes to its effectiveness.
 Also, there is limited research about its potential long-term side effects.

 Some fat burners use L-carnitine as one of their main ingredients.
 It is an amino acid that is naturally produced in the body and it can be found in some food like meat, fish and milk.